Fair use: Social media

 In May 2015, artist Richard Prince released an exhibit of photographs at the Gagosian Gallery in New York, entitled "New Portraits".
 His exhibit consisted of screenshots of Instagram users' pictures, which were largely unaltered, with Prince's commentary added beneath.
 Although no Instagram users authorized Prince to use their pictures, Prince argued that the addition of his own commentary the pictures constituted fair use, such that he did not need permission to use the pictures or to pay royalties for his use.
 One of the pieces sold for $90,000.
 With regard to the works presented by Painter, the gallery where the pictures were showcased posted notices that "All images are subject to copyright."
 Several lawsuits were filed against Painter over the New Portraits exhibit.
+In 2024, Richard Prince and the galleries were ordered to pay $900,000 to the photographers.

 Influence internationally

 While U.S. fair use law has been influential in some countries, some countries have fair use criteria drastically different from those in the U.S., and some countries do not have a fair use framework at all.
 Some countries have the concept of fair dealing instead of fair use, while others use different systems of limitations and exceptions to copyright.
 Many countries have some reference to an exemption for educational use, though the extent of this exemption varies widely.

 Sources differ on whether fair use is fully recognized by countries other than the United States.
 American University's infojustice.org published a compilation of portions of over 40 nations' laws that explicitly mention fair use or fair dealing, and asserts that some of the fair dealing laws, such as Canada's, have evolved (such as through judicial precedents) to be quite close to those of the United States.
 This compilation includes fair use provisions from Bangladesh, Israel, South Korea, the Philippines, Sri Lanka, Taiwan, Uganda, and the United States.
-However, Paul Geller's 2009 International Copyright Law and Practice says that while some other countries recognize similar exceptions to copyright, only the United States and Israel fully recognize the concept of fair use.
+However, the 2009 release of International Copyright Law and Practice says that while some other countries recognize similar exceptions to copyright, only the United States and Israel fully recognize the concept of fair use.

 The International Intellectual Property Alliance (IIPA), a lobby group of U.S. copyright industry bodies, has objected to international adoption of U.S.-style fair use exceptions, alleging that such laws have a dependency on common law and long-term legal precedent that may not exist outside the United States.